PLEASE NOTE THAT ALL CHOIRS ARE TEMPORARILY SUSPENDED BECAUSE OF THE COVID-19 PANDEMIC. IT IS HOPED TO RESTART THEM IN APRIL 2021.

 The Adult Mixed Choir normally sings three Sunday mornings per month, with the first Sunday of the month free.
 Occasionally the choir takes part in special services at other times and concerts, such as the annual Carol Concert.

-The purpose of the Adult Mixed Choir’s contribution is clear: to enhance services by performing high quality music to a high standard.
+The purpose of the Adult Mixed Choir’s contribution is clear: to enhance services by performing high quality music to a good standard.
 We welcome enquiries from anyone who shares this objective and would like to be part of this small, committed and friendly group.

 An exciting development took place in St Leonard’s Church with the setting up in 2007 of the Hythe Girls Choir.
 This means that the opportunities that have been provided for boys to sing and be trained in choral music, dating back some six hundred years, are now available to girls as well.
 Hythe Girls Choir is entirely separate from the boys’ and adult mixed choirs at St Leonard’s Church, though on rare occasions (such as the annual Carol Concert) all three choirs can appear together.

 Rehearsals are held weekly on Tuesday evenings (6.00 to 7.00).
-The girls (aged between seven and sixteen) sing at the 9.30 morning service on the first Sunday of each month, though they may also appear at the other churches and undertake outside engagements.
+The girls (aged between seven and seventeen) sing at the 9.30 morning service on the first Sunday of each month, though they may also appear at the other churches and undertake outside engagements.
 One reason why the group is labeled the Hythe Girls Choir (rather than carrying the name of St Leonard’s) is to allow flexibility as the nature of the choir evolves.
 It performs a range of music, though the emphasis is on good quality.